HarryPotterSpells/HarryPotterSpells/README.md

 As the name suggests, this plugin adds spells and more to a Minecraft server!
 The spells are taken from Harry Potter but this doesn't mean you have to be a Harry Potter server to use it!
 Almost everything in this plugin is configurable, allowing you to make your own Spells plugin!
 You can view the Plugin Metrics stats page [here](http://mcstats.org/plugin/HarryPotterSpells)!

-For more information check out our [Bukkit Dev page](http://dev.bukkit.org/server-mods/harrypotterspells)!
+For more information check out our [BukkitDev page](http://dev.bukkit.org/server-mods/harrypotterspells)!

 ### The HarryPotterSpells Team